 The Effective Altruism movement and the Giving What We Can community are encouraging people to make a public pledge to give a meaningful portion of their income to effective charities.
 There are currently two public pledges available: personal and company.
 The personal pledge entails giving 10% or more of personal income while the company pledge takers commit to donating at least 10% of their company profits.
 I have taken both of the pledges.
 However, I want my commitment to be revenue based so that it lives and breathes with the company, my livelihood, and not just with its profits - making it an integral part of the business model.
-Therefore, to amend the two pledges, I’m making the following one:
+Therefore, I've amended the two pledges and currently donate 10% of my company's revenue to effective charities.

 I recognise that I can use part of my income to do a significant amount of good.
 Since I can manage with smaller income, I pledge that from January 2022 forward I shall give at least 10% (ten percent) of my company’s revenue to whichever organisations can most effectively use it to improve the lives of others, now and in the years to come.
 I make this pledge freely, openly, and sincerely.